Maldivian language: Latin transliteration

 Towards the mid-1970s, during President Ibrahim Nasir's tenure, the Maldivian government introduced telex machines in the local administration.
-This was viewed as great progress, but the local Thaana script was deemed to be an obstacle because messages on the telex machines could only be written in the Latin script.
+However, local Thaana script was deemed to be an obstacle because messages on the telex machines could only be written in the Latin script.

 Following this, in 1976 the government approved a new official Latin transliteration, Dhivehi Latin, which was quickly implemented by the administration.
 Booklets were printed and dispatched to all Atoll and Island Offices, as well as schools and merchant liners.
-This was seen by many as the effective demise of the Thaana script.
 Clarence Maloney, an American anthropologist who was in the Maldives at the time of the change, lamented the inconsistencies of the "Dhivehi Latin" which ignored all previous linguistic research on the Maldivian language done by H.C.P.
 Bell and Wilhelm Geiger.
 He wondered why the modern Standard Indic transliteration had not been considered.
 Standard Indic is a consistent script system that is well adapted to writing almost all languages of South Asia.
 However, this scheme lacks a few sounds used in Maldivian.
 ISO 15919 has been used by Xavier Romero-Frias to romanize Maldivian in his book The Maldive Islanders - A Study of the Popular Culture of an Ancient Ocean Kingdom.

 The government reinstated the Thaana script shortly after President Maumoon took power in 1978.
-There was widespread relief in certain places, especially rural areas, where the introduction of Latin had been regarded with suspicion.
 However, the Latin transcription of 1976 continues to be widely used.

-Dictionary

-The 412-page hard-back English–Maldivian dictionary, A Maldivian Dictionary, written by Christopher Hanby Baillie Reynolds, was published on 22 July 2003 by Routledge and contains about 5000 individual entries.

 Phonology

 The sound system of Maldivian is similar to that of Dravidian languages.
-Like other modern Indo-Aryan languages the Maldivian phonemic inventory shows an opposition of long and short vowels, of dental and retroflex consonants, and of single and geminate consonants.
+Like other modern Indo-Aryan languages the Maldivian phonemic inventory shows an opposition of long and short vowels, of dental and retroflex consonants, and of single and geminate consonants but no aspirates.